 Network.
 Building 5G networks is expensive, requiring early and ongoing investments in both mobile antennae and fiber backhaul.
 A reduced regulatory burden and a streamlined permit process will speed the infrastructure build-out.
 To reduce the time needed to obtain installation permits, there needs to be greater federal and local cooperation.
 In addition, targeted subsidies for the expansion of networks to rural areas, such as those available through existing FCC funds, can help bring equitable access across the US.

 Innovation Ecosystem.
 The R&D efforts of telecommunications companies and device manufacturers will be critical to ensure that the US retains its industry leadership.
-US companies thrive when there are market-based intellectual property licensing arrangements and the enforcement of global standards.

 Business Climate.
 The freedom of private sector companies to innovate as the 5G economy develops will be critical.
 After all, risk-taking by entrepreneurs and investments by venture capital and private equity firms promote technological innovation.
 Additionally, given the nature of the disruptive applications that 5G will enable—drone deliveries, connected cars, and e-health, for instance—regulatory changes may be needed in sectors other than telecommunications to make those applications feasible.